anniehedgpeth/anniehedgpeth.github.io/_posts/2016-05-15-inspec-basics-2.markdown

 That's it!
 Now we're ready to roll.

+UPDATE: This is just a problem with CentOS.

 ## Ingredients
 You're going to need about a bazillion windows open for our little workflow to happen, so open up these: